Date: This webinar is now available on-demand

 Carolyn Lee, Executive Director, Manufacturing Institute

-Kim Humphreys, Director of Operations and Supply Chain, Avery Dennison Label and Graphic Materials
+Kim Humphreys, Sr. Director of Operations, Avery Dennison Label and Graphic Materials

 Kim Humphreys is responsible for managing operations for Avery Dennison's Label and Graphic Materials in North America.
 In this role, she leads the delivery or manufacturing operations results, operations strategic planning and the continuous improvement of safety, quality, service and cost.